Jagadeeshkalyan/Notes/Ansible.md

 apt install ansible
 ansible --version   - verify the version

-generae a ssh key pair (public and private keys) on Ansible server and add the content of id_rsa.pub to the authorized_keys of traget servers to communicate with each other without password authentication.
+generate a ssh key pair (public and private keys) on Ansible server and add the content of id_rsa.pub to the authorized_keys of traget servers to communicate with each other without password authentication.

 ssh-keygen